Applied Learning Disability Studies (LDGC)

 - Tutor for students with Learning Disabilities

-Graduates of this program will have and enhanced capacity for work in elementary, secondary, and post-secondary academic support services.
-Graduates from developmental services, child and youth care, and early childhood education fields will increase their ability to support students with learning disabilities in school settings.
+Graduates of this program will have and enhanced capacity for work in elementary, secondary, and post-secondary academics, training, and support services.
+Graduates from developmental services and educational support, child and youth care, and early childhood education fields will increase their ability to support students with learning disabilities in school settings.

 College/University Degree Opportunities

 Graduates from this program may continue their studies at college/university and may receive credit for their prior College education.

 Refer to College/University Agreements for further information.